SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 # 4.0 RabbitMQ

 This connector simplifies using the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) in an application running on Cloud Foundry.
-You probably will want some understanding of how to use it before proceeding to use the connector.
+You will want some understanding of how to use it before proceeding to use the connector.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 ## 4.1 Quick Start

-This quick start consists of using an ASP.NET Core sample application which illustrates how to use the Steeltoe RabbitMQ Connector for connecting to a RabbitMQ service on Cloud Foundry.
+This quick start uses an ASP.NET Core sample application and the Steeltoe RabbitMQ Connector to connect to a RabbitMQ service on Cloud Foundry.

 Specifically it shows how to use a `RabbitMQ.Client` to send and receive messages on the bound RabbitMQ service.